Brightspace/terraform-provider-shell/docs/README.md

 - `working_directory` - (Optional) The direction where the scripts will run from.
 It will be defaulted to a temporary location.
 - `variables` - (Optional) Environment variables that will be passed down to all scripts using this provider.
-- `prune` - (Optional) A workaround to prune text that cannot be suppressed from outputs.